© Sébastien Duijndam pour Action contre la Faim

 A notary is not required to make a bequest.
 You do need to be very specific about the asset(s) concerned and the beneficiary of your choice in your will.
 However, we recommend that you use the services of a notary.
 The notary is responsible for drawing up the will (so that it is enforceable) and for ensuring that your last will and testament is properly executed after your death.

-The association is informed of the death and bequest by friends, family and neighbors, provided they have been informed of the terms of your will.
+The association is informed of the death and bequest by friends, family or neighbors, provided they have been informed of the terms of your will.
 Failing that, it may be the notary.
 In addition, when we are informed of your bequest project, we contact you regularly by telephone or mail to maintain a regular link and keep you up to date with the association’s activities.

 Visit our dedicated legacy page for more information.